kanziebub/SurvivalProtocol/index.md

 ## Tourney Rules

-General rules regarding the tournament can be accessed from the following page: [View Rules](./rulebook.html).
+General rules regarding the tournament can be accessed from the following page: [Rulebook](./rulebook.html).

+## Leaderboard

+Current tournament leaderboard can be accessed from the following page: [Leaderboard](./leaderboard.html).

 ## Registered Teams